The Jesty Family Tree

 Pope to Frank Pope of Molteno, South Africa.

-This sheet starts in the mid-late 1700s around Rimpton, Chilton Cantelo
+This island sheet starts in the mid-late 1700s around Rimpton, Chilton Cantelo

 and Yeovilton in south Somerset.
 It later runs, via Ireland, into